virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-1-21-simple-website-tutorial-part-three.md

 layout: home
 ---
 ```
 Markdown files in the root of your website directory, such as `index.markdown` and `about.markdown`, will be generated at yourgithubusername.github.io/index.html or yourgithubusername.github.io/about.html.
 The only value inside the frontmatter that is necessary for these files is "layout".
-That determines the layout that will be used to generate the corresponding web page.
-Depending on the theme you decide to use for your site, you may have to add more values in the front matter of your files than the examples in this tutorial (more on this later).
+That value corresponds to a layout HTML file in the theme files (more on this later).

 ### Adding a new page ###
 If you run your site locally and go to `localhost:4000/about`, you will see the content inside `about.markdown`.
 Notice that the "layout" value in `about.markdown` is "page".
 This means that the about page is being generated with a layout called "page".
 If you want to add another **page** to your site (such as a contact page), copy the setup and frontmatter values of `about.markdown`.